cbid71/IA_private_Learn/AWS-Certified-AI-Practitioner-AIF-C01/keywords.md

 **RNN :** (Recurrent Neural Network) Type of neural network good to handle sequences of data like text or time series.

-**Bias :** a model have been trained with sepcific datasets, so can give non optimal answers.
+**Bias :** a model have been trained with specific datasets, so can give non optimal answers.
 The bias is the measure related to this non optimal answer.

 Make it clearer (section 8):